pratik8798/Contacts-And-Networking-Application/README.md

 ## About the Project
- Contacts and Networking application is a Java based web application where users can create an account, add contacts, view other users, add other users as friends.
-Also users can block or unblock other users.
-Also the application provides separate interface for admin where admin can disable users, delete users and montior user activity.
+ Contacts and Networking application is a Java based web application where a user can create an account, add contacts, view other users and add them as friends.
+A User can block or unblock other users.
+Also, the application provides separate interface for admin where admin can disable users, delete users and montior their activity.

 ## Tools And Technologies
 Project is created with: